Employment Opportunity: More Than Four Walls, Housing First Worker

 Salary: $22-$26 hour, plus benefits package (6% vacation pay, plus a benefits package and matched RRSP after 3 months)

 Closing date: Open until filled

-- Meet with women, trans and gender-diverse people referred through the Coordinated Access system to assess their situation and follow WCWRC intake procedures.
+- Meet with women, and gender diverse people referred through the Coordinated Access system to assess their situation and follow WCWRC intake procedures

 - Provide ongoing intensive case management supports with participants to set goals and create plans to reach those goals

 - Weekly home visits with housed participants to move forward with case management plans.

 - Provide ongoing support to participants regarding tenants rights and responsibilities